LukeMathWalker/pavex/docs/guide/errors/error_handlers.md

 --8<-- "doc_examples/guide/errors/error_handlers/project-into_response.snap"

-1. Pavex implements `IntoResponse` for `StatusCode`, thus it's an acceptable return type for an error handler.
+Pavex implements `IntoResponse` for `StatusCode`, thus it's an acceptable return type for an error handler.
 If you want to return a custom type from your error handler, you must implement [`IntoResponse`][IntoResponse] for it.

 ## Error reference

-Error handlers must take a reference to the error type they're handling as one of their input parameters.
+Error handlers must take a reference (`&`) to the error as one of their input parameters.
+What should the error type be?

+Let's look at an example: you want to register an error handler for the following request handler, `login`.

+--8<-- "doc_examples/guide/errors/error_handlers/project-fallible.snap"

+1. The request handler is fallible because it returns a `Result`, with `LoginError` as its error type.

+### Specialized

+Your error handler can be **specialized**, thus taking `&LoginError` as one of its input parameters:

 --8<-- "doc_examples/guide/errors/error_handlers/project-into_response.snap"

-1. In this example, `LoginError` is the error type returned by the fallible request handler.
+A specialized error handler is the best choice when you want to leverage the information encoded in the error type to customize the response returned to the caller.
+In the example above, we are matching on the error variants to choose the most appropriate status code.

+### Universal

+You can also opt for a **universal** error handler.
+Instead of `&LoginError`, you use `&pavex::Error` as one of its input parameters:

+--8<-- "doc_examples/guide/errors/error_handlers/project-universal_into_response.snap"

+Pavex will automatically convert `LoginError` into `pavex::Error` before invoking your universal error handler.

+Universal error handlers are convenient when you want to return a non-specific response.
+In the example above, we are always returning the same status code, with error information encoded in the body.

 ## Error handlers can't fail